polarsquad/docker-basics-workshop/www/content/04-managing-containers.md

     ...

-We can also combine `docker exec` with the `-it` flags we used earlier to get an interactive shell inside the container:
+We can also combine `docker exec` with the `-it` flags we used earlier to get an interactive shell inside the container.

     $ docker exec -it web bash
     root@1aabce753f41:/# ls